hafsahsiddiqui/sql-projects/A24 Films/README.md

 **Key Data Cleaning and Prep:**
 1. Removed duplicates based on the movie_title column to ensure data integrity
 2. I manually added 2023-2025 missing films and data, including release date, directors, box office data, and more
-3. I included columns such as genres, original_or_adaptation, setting, and more to give a better analysis on what people tend to like more
+3. I included columns such as title, running_time, directed_by, genres, original_or_adaptation, target_age_group, budget, box_office, roi, year, RTC, RTA, audience_critics_gap, metacritic, IMDb, setting, star_attached, director_experience, and more to give a better analysis on what people tend to like more
 4. I deleted columns that I didn't need such as “Music by”, “Screenplay by”, “Based on”, “Edited By”, “Cinematography” and “Written by”
 5. Standardized column formats and corrected inconsistencies (e.g., spacing, casing, null values)
 6. I made sure all the columns I added are written SQL friendly

 [View Updated Dataset](https://docs.google.com/spreadsheets/d/19XDTzVPtD-lCmuN4hJW1MTJ2pu0ymlAF54sYuPQ7vqo/edit?usp=sharing)

-Goal:
-To analyze the performance and creative patterns of films produced or distributed by A24 using SQL and Tableau.
-The project focuses on identifying financial drivers, artistic trends, and strategic insights that inform A24's success as a boutique film studio.

-Dataset:
-Custom dataset of A24 films with the following columns: title, running_time, directed_by, genres, original_or_adaptation, target_age_group, budget, box_office, roi, year, RTC, RTA, audience_critics_gap, metacritic, IMDb, setting, star_attached, director_experience.

-Tools Used:

-SQL (SQLite/PostgreSQL/MySQL) for data cleaning and analysis

-Tableau for interactive visualization

-(Optional) Python or Excel for extended analysis

 ## SQL Queries + Answers